 Today, odometers are used primarily in cars and other vehicles.
 Measuring miles is useful for staying on top of maintenance such as oil changes and brake jobs, calculating gas mileage, and determining resale value.
 The road to conquest has become the commute to work, the trip to the supermarket or the trek to the hardware chain.

 Retirement plans such as 401(k)s also rely upon an odometer-like measurement in the form of the plan review.
-Plan reviews are typically conducted by plan sponsors and their financial advisors annually, semi-annually or sometimes more often to track the retirement plan’s progress and performance.
+Plan reviews are typically conducted by plan sponsors and their financial professionals annually, semi-annually or sometimes more often to track the retirement plan’s progress and performance.

 One of the most important measurements of a plan’s success is how well it prepares employees to retire, typically when they first qualify for full Social Security benefits.
 Anecdotally, reviews sometime fail to account for this vital test.